The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 A Pre-Owned Vehicle

-Other average costs for used vehicles vary widely by vehicle, so we’re going to use a specific example here.
-Let’s imagine you buy a pre-owned 2014 Toyota Camry and look at what you might expect to pay this year, assuming you drive 15,000 miles.
+Let’s imagine you buy a pre-owned 2015 Toyota Camry and look at what you might expect to pay as of summer 2021.

 Carfax (or other vehicle history report)

 Many dealerships offer a free vehicle report with pre-owned car sales; however, you can also purchase your own inexpensively if you are buying through a private seller.
-While there are reports available for as little as $10 (or even free depending on circumstances!)
-CARFAX reports are among the most detailed, with info on previous owners, accidents, repairs and maintenance included.
+While there are reports available for as little as $10 (or even free depending on circumstances!), CARFAX reports are among the most detailed, providing info on previous owners, accidents, repairs and maintenance.

 Repairs & Maintenance